matthiasn/talk-transcripts/Halloway_Stuart/RunningWithScissors.md

 example from the site.

-There is obviously, these kinds of pictures, there are all kinds of fiddly things that you and make them domain specific.
+There is obviously, these kinds of pictures, there are all kinds of fiddly things that you might want to do and make them domain specific.
 But the thing that I would say about this is that the amount of effort to produce these data visualizations is small enough to fit inside of a single story card.
 We are not talking about making a general purpose inspect-all-the-things thing.
 We are talking about making a special purpose, show me exactly what I need to do to help me do what I am doing right now.

 [Time 0:19:45]